notoriousnapper/intuit-twitter-demo/README.md

 # DESIGN
-In designing a Twitter-like internal service, the emphasis was to be on Scalability & Speed:
+In designing a Twitter-like internal service, the emphasis was on Scalability & Speed:

 **Scalability**
 	- With 10K users, and Intuit still growing quickly,